 1. Grower Group Member (voting rights) – for incorporated grower groups.
 These are our voting members and hold exclusive rights to nominate representatives for election to the GGA Board which drives the the strategic direction of the GGA.
-Not only will these groups align with our constitutional definition of a grower group, they will be recognised and understood in the agricultural industry community as a grower group.
+Not only do these groups need to align with the GGA constitutional definition of a grower group (see below), they will self identify as, and be recognised in the agricultural industry as being a ‘grower group’.

 2. Associate Group Member (no voting rights) – for non incorporated grower groups or “for profit” grower groups with objectives aligned to the GGA definition of a grower group such as:

 - Farmer-Led Grower Groups that might operate as a sub committee of their local Shire

 - Farmers connected as a grower group linked to a “for profit/commercial” enterprise

 - Statutory Land Conservation District Committee (LCDC) groups active in agriculture R,D & E.

 3. Associate Member (no voting rights) – an Associate member can be an individual person, business, incorporated or unincorporated body, who whilst not a Grower Group or eligible for voting rights, supports the objects of the GGA.
 Such as: